-The Councils have agreed to a review of services and a joint waste assessment in 2015/16.
+The Councils have agreed to a review of services and a joint waste assessment in 2015/16 and review of the Joint Waste Management and Minimisation Plan in 2016/17.
 This will provide opportunity to review services and facilities over the wider region in the context of a joint landfill.
 The outcome of this review of services will influence the next Long Term Plan.